 Showing 1 - 10 of 13 Results

-This beautiful 8-bedroom villa offers contemporary design and luxury in a superb location amid the sought-after Elounda area.
+This stunning 8-bedroom villa offers contemporary design and luxury in a superb location amid the sought-after Elounda area.
 Situated on a gentle hillside it allows guests to witness the most magnificent views and sunsets over the Aegean Sea, best enjoyed from the stunning infinity-edge pool which creates the impression that the water extends to the Mediterranean.
 The modern architecture, its sophisticated furnishings and the beauty of the surrounding Cretan landscape and seafront combine to make Villa Cien unique!
 Together with its sister property Villa Cienta it can accommodate up to 24 guests.